davidcreativeuk/nidirect-prototypeForm/README.md

 Once you have a local copy of the nidirect-prototypeForm repository you can start building your prototype in a HTML editor.

-Use the [user guide](./userGuide.md) for instruction on how to build your first prototype.
+Use the [user guide](./userGuide.md) for instructions on how to build your first prototype.